derekcavaliero/attributor/readme.md

 #### Filters

 The library has some predefined filters to handle filtering the cookie and global values.
 Note - these filters _only_ work on the `cookies` and `globals`.
 You can define filters using the `filters` property in the configuration object.
 For example the following filter will remove the first two delimited values from the `_ga` cookie.
-The filter property name _must_ match the name of the cookie.
+The filter property name _must_ match the name of the cookie or global window path reference.

 ```javascript
 filters: {